-In our historical financial statements, we recorded charges associated with allocations to our carry pool totaling \$163,097 and \$4,050 for our principals and operating consultants, respectively, which consists of the following; (i) charges totaling \$127,071 and \$3,176 to establish the opening liability associated with the implementation of this profit sharing arrangement for our principals and operating consultants, respectively; and (ii) periodic charges for the period from October 1, 2009 to December 31, 2009 totaling \$36,026 and \$874 for our principals and operating consultants, respectively.
+In our historical financial statements, we recorded charges associated with allocations to our carry pool totaling \$163,097 and \$4,050 for our principals and operating consultants, respectively, which consists of the following; (i) one-time charges totaling \$127,071 and \$3,176 to establish the opening liability associated with the implementation of this profit sharing arrangement for our principals and operating consultants, respectively; and (ii) periodic charges for the period from October 1, 2009 to December 31, 2009 totaling \$36,026 and \$874 for our principals and operating consultants, respectively.

-On a pro forma basis, the total expense associated with this profit sharing arrangement totaled \$163,097 and \$4,050 and were recorded to employee compensation and benefits and general administrative and other, respectively.
-The pro-forma expense was equal to the historical expense as there were no distributions of carry pool allocations prior to October 1, 2009.
-Accordingly, no pro-forma adjustment was necessary for this profit sharing arrangement.
+On a pro forma basis, the total expense associated with this profit sharing arrangement totaled \$141,432, of which \$138,009 and \$3,423 were recorded to employee compensation and benefits and general administrative and other, respectively.
+The total pro forma expense was estimated by calculating the difference between amounts that would have been allocable to our carry pool on January 1, 2009 and the amounts allocable to our carry pool on December 31, 2009 plus any distributions made from our carry pool during the year ended December 31, 2009.